-The number of hauls and length samples in the NRA region west of 174°W are quite small compared with the eastern and northern (basin) areas (Table 1A.6).
-The differences in the length frequencies appear to be substantial between regions (Barbeaux et al. 2004).
-During the early period, the region west of 174°W longitude was composed of smaller fish.
-This region also tended to have a broader range of lengths.
-The Basin region was similar to the eastern most region and the Bogoslof region (during the years when a fishery was allowed there).
-In the 2005 stock assessment we investigated whether the changes in length frequency distributions for the NRA region west of 174°W could be attributed to different seasonal concentrations of fishing.
-These investigations showed that before 1990, the fishery tended to be more concentrated later in the year, but inter-annually the fishery was consistent in the time between the eastern and western NRA (Barbeaux et al. 2005).
+The number of hauls and length samples from the NRA region west of 174°W are quite small compared with the eastern and northern (basin) areas (Table 1A.6).
+Differences in the length frequencies appear to be substantial between regions (Barbeaux et al. 2004).
+During the early period, catches from the region west of 174°W longitude were composed of smaller fish.
+Catches from this region also tended to have a broader range of lengths.
+Fishery length frequency data from the Basin region were similar to the easternmost region and the Bogoslof region (during the years when a fishery was allowed there).
+In the 2005 stock assessment we investigated whether the changes in length frequency distributions for the NRA region west of 174°W could be attributed to seasonal differences in concentrations of fishing effort.
+These investigations showed that before 1990, the fishery tended to be more concentrated later in the year, but inter-annually the fishery was consistent in time between the eastern and western NRA (Barbeaux et al. 2005).
 We therefore concluded that differences in length distributions observed between these two regions could not be attributed to differences in the time of year in which the fishery was conducted.
-Intra-annual differences may show a trend that could be consistent with seasonality differences.
+Intra-annual differences may show a trend that would be consistent with seasonality differences.
 The occurrence of larger fish later in the time series is likely due to the fishery targeting on spawning pollock.
 Pollock average weights-at-age from the early period are lower than the recent period (Table 1A.7).
-As shown in the 2005 assessment the observed proportion of females in the catch appeared to show a slight decline over this period (Barbeaux et al. 2005).
+As shown in the 2005 assessment, the observed proportion of females in the catch appeared to show a slight decline over this period (Barbeaux et al. 2005).